caltechlibrary/andor/docs/Setting-Up-AndOr.md

-# Setting Up Andor
+# Setting Up AndOr

 **AndOr** is experimental, a proof of concept so you're expected to clone the git repo and compile it before following the steps to setup and run it.

-# Setting up Andor
+# Steps

 1. Clone the AndOr repository
 2. Make AndOr
-3. Initialize a collections for user, workflows, and repository
+3. Initialize dataset collections for user, workflows and repository
-4. Add workflow(s)
+4. Add workflow(s) and user(s)
-5. Add user(s)
-6. Start up AndOr and view with your web browser
+5. Start up AndOr and view with your web browser

 ## Example: A simple repository using your ORCID for user id